 What are adult brain and spinal cord tumors?

-Brain and spinal cord tumors are different in adults and children.
+Brain and spinal cord tumors tend to be different in adults and children.
 They often form in different areas, develop from different cell types, and may have a different outlook and treatment.

-This document refers only to adult tumors.
-Brain and spinal cord tumors in children are discussed in a separate document.
+This document refers only to adult brain and spinal cord tumors.
+Tumors in children are discussed in our document Brain and Spinal Cord Tumors in Children.

 The central nervous system

-The central nervous system (CNS) is the medical name for the brain and spinal cord.
+To understand brain and spinal cord tumors, it helps to know about the normal structure and function of the central nervous system (CNS), which is the medical name for the brain and spinal cord.

 The brain is the center of thought, feeling, memory, speech, vision, hearing, movement, and much more.
 The spinal cord and special nerves in the head called cranial nerves help carry messages between the brain and the rest of the body.
 These messages tell our muscles how to move, transmit information gathered by our senses, and help coordinate the functions of our internal organs.